Hargers/sitelen-pona-ucsur-guide/README.md

 The ~~only~~ (nasin sitelen Wakalito li lon · ilo ante kin li lon) current supported input engine for Linux is ibus, for this to work, you need both `ibus`, and `ibus-tables` installed.
 For installation commands/instructions, see [this page](https://github.com/ibus/ibus/wiki/ReadMe#install-binary-packages).

-> During installation, regarding Ubuntu, feel free to remove `ibus-qt4` from the `apt-get insall` command, which has been removed from Ubuntu's main repository.
+> During installation, regarding Ubuntu, feel free to remove `ibus-qt4` from the `apt-get install` command, which has been removed from Ubuntu's main repository.

 jan Komi (`@cominixo`) has created an [ibus input table](./ibus-tables/sitelen-pona-4.0.ibus-table?raw=1) *(click the link & download with <kbd>Ctrl</kbd>+<kbd>S</kbd>)*.
 Copy it to a directory of your choice, and then open a terminal in the same directory.
 Run these commands to install it: